REFERENCE CODE: LIFE 16 ENV/IT/000225 – LIFE TTGG

 In particular, the proposed project intends:

 to apply the Recommendation 2013/179/EU and its Product Environmental Category Rules (PEFCR) for Dairy products for the evaluation of environmental performances of two different PDO (Protected Designation of Origin) cheeses in their entire lifecycle.
-These are the Grana Padano PDO cheese (one of the country’s best-known and mostly widely-consumed cheeses, it accounts for approximately 24% of total milk output in Italy, with 183,000 tonnes produced in 2015) and 1 French PDO cheese (definition in progress).
+These are the Grana Padano PDO cheese (one of the country’s best-known and mostly widely-consumed cheeses, it accounts for approximately 24% of total milk output in Italy, with 183,000 tonnes produced in 2015) and Comté (the 1st DOP French cheese with a production of 65.600 tons in 2017);

 to develop a database (LCI – Life Cycle Inventory) used by companies to simplify the calculation, reduce time and efforts in the Product Environmental Footprint assessment, in compliance with the Product Environmental Category Rules (PEFCR) for Dairy products